PROBIC/mSWEEP/README.md

 - C++11 compliant compiler.
 - cmake

+### Optional
+- Compiler with OpenMP support.

+If your compiler does not support OpenMP, only limited parts of mSWEEP will benefit from parallellization.
+The prebuilt binaries are compiled with OpenMP support and support parallellization.

 ### Compilation
 Clone the mSWEEP repository (note the --recursive option in git clone!)
 ```